Masalale/alu-shell/io_redirections_and_filters/README.md

 # Shell I/O Redirections and Filters

-A collection of shell scripts exploring input/output redirection and text processing in Linux.
-These scripts demonstrate various ways to manipulate files, handle text streams, and use filter commands.
+Welcome!
+This repository contains bash scripts demonstrating Shell I/O redirections and filters in Linux.
+Each script showcases different aspects of input/output handling and text processing.

-### Basic File Operations
+## Script Descriptions

-- Want to say hello?
-Run `0-hello_world`
+* `0-hello_world` - Prints "Hello, World" to standard output
-- Need to print a confused face?
-Try `1-confused_smiley`
+* `1-confused_smiley` - Displays a confused smiley "(Ôo)'
-- View system files with `2-hellofile` and `3-twofiles`
+* `2-hellofile` - Displays content of /etc/passwd
-- Peek at file contents using `4-lastlines` and `5-firstlines`
+* `3-twofiles` - Displays content of /etc/passwd and /etc/hosts
-- Extract specific lines with `6-third_line`
+* `4-lastlines` - Displays last 10 lines of /etc/passwd

-### File Management
+* `5-firstlines` - Displays first 10 lines of /etc/passwd
-- Create special filenames using `7-file`
+* `6-third_line` - Displays third line of the file iacta
-- Save directory listings with `8-cwd_state`
+* `7-file` - Creates a file containing text
-- Duplicate content using `9-duplicate_last_line`
+* `8-cwd_state` - Writes result of ls -la into ls_cwd_content
-- Clean up those pesky .js files with `10-no_more_js`
+* `9-duplicate_last_line` - Duplicates last line of file iacta
-- Count directories with `11-directories`
+* `10-no_more_js` - Deletes all regular .js files in current directory and subfolders
-- Find recent files using `12-newest_files`
+* `11-directories` - Counts number of directories and sub-directories

-### Text Processing Magic
+* `12-newest_files` - Displays 10 newest files in current directory
-- Find unique words with `13-unique`
+* `13-unique` - Takes a list of words and prints only words that appear exactly once
-- Search for patterns using `14-findthatword` and `15-countthatword`
+* `14-findthatword` - Displays lines containing "root" from /etc/passwd
-- Look around patterns with `16-whatsnext`
+* `15-countthatword` - Displays number of lines containing "bin" in /etc/passwd*
-- Filter out content with `17-hidethisword`
+* `16-whatsnext` - Displays lines containing "root" and 3 lines after them
-- Work with letters using `18-letteronly`
+* `17-hidethisword` - Displays lines not containing "bin" in /etc/passwd
-- Replace characters with `19-AZ`
+* `18-letteronly` - Displays all lines starting with a letter
-- Remove specific letters using `20-hiago`
+* `19-AZ` - Replaces A and c with Z and e respectively
-- Reverse text with `21-reverse`
+* `20-hiago` - Removes all letters c and C from input
-- List user info using `22-users_and_homes`
+* `21-reverse` - Reverses input

-### Advanced Stuff
+* `22-users_and_homes` - Displays all users and their home directories
-- Find empty items with `23-empty_casks`
+* `23-empty_casks` - Finds all empty files and directories
-- Handle GIF files using `24-gifs`
+* `24-gifs` - Lists all .gif files
-- Decode hidden messages with `25-acrostic`
+* `25-acrostic` - Decodes acrostic puzzles
-- Analyze logs using `26-the_biggest_fan`
+* `26-the_biggest_fan` - Parses web server logs and displays top 11 hosts/IPs